apeinot/DD2480_lab2_group18/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-**Describe the bug**
+**Describe the core problem you faced**
-A clear and concise description of what the bug is.
+A clear and concise description of what the problem is.
+Ex.
+I'm always frustrated when [...]

-**To Reproduce**
-Steps to reproduce the behavior:
-1. Go to '...'
-2. Click on '....'
-3. Scroll down to '....'
-4. See error

-**Expected behavior**
+**Describe your solution**
-A clear and concise description of what you expected to happen.
+A clear and concise description of what you want to happen